Suggest a Songfact / Artistfact

-The director of the video, Sophie Muller, has directed over 100 videos, including several for Gwen Stefani's solo album. (thanks, erourke - Raleigh, NC)
+The clip was directed by Sophie Muller, who has done over 100 videos, including several for Gwen Stefani.

 In England, fans of Manchester United and Everton football teams have their own rendition of this song in praise of their former player Norman Whiteside.